-At Point of Return, a 501(c)3 nonprofit, we have spent the last 14 years helping people taper off Ativan correctly.
-With customized taper rates and all natural nutraceuticals, our program allows you to control your symptoms and properly come off Ativan, once and for all, from the comfort of your home.
+At Point of Return, a 501(c)3 nonprofit, we have spent the last 15 years helping people taper off Ativan correctly.
+With customized taper rates and all natural nutraceuticals, our program allows you to properly come off Ativan, once and for all, from the comfort of your home.
 Read program FAQs.

 Reach out for help